William Bonin: Second conviction

-On August 1, both counsels delivered their closing arguments, and the jury retired.
-They deliberated for less than three hours, before announcing on the 2nd that they had found Bonin guilty of each count of murder and robbery.
-After three days deliberating Bonin's penalty, on August 22, the jury announced their recommendations that he be sentenced to death on each count.
+On August 1, 1983, both counsels delivered their closing arguments, and the jury retired.
+They deliberated for less than three hours, announcing on the 2nd that they had found Bonin guilty of each count of murder and robbery.
+After three days of deliberation, on August 22, the jury announced their recommendations that he be sentenced to death on each count.
 On August 26, Bonin received four further death sentences.
 Following these convictions, Bonin was transferred from the Orange County jail back to San Quentin State Prison, to await execution via the gas chamber.